 The Chinese Sports Lottery has sports betting on football, basketball and baseball and number draws of Super lotto, Lotto 5/22, Seven Star, P5 and P3.
 We also have scratch tickets, semi-legal mah-jong and in some provinces Virtual Lottery Terminals (VLTs) that function similar to slot machines.
 That’s a lot of legal gambling.

 In fact, in 2012 our Chinese Sports Lottery and Welfare Lottery combined for RMB 261.5 billion in net gambling win.
-This is more than the casino industry of any single country.
-If we add in our special administrative regions Hong Kong and Macau we have the world’s largest legal gambling market.
+This means that we rake in more than the casino industry of any single country.
+If we add in our special administrative regions Hong Kong and Macau, we have the world’s largest legal gambling market.
 However, while these two SARs are now technically part of our country, they each have their own passports, immigration policy, currency, government and laws.
 Mainland residents are even required to get a visa to visit.

-Some of the other gambling games that can be played here are often found in arcades alongside the likes of Street Fighter, Tekken and Dance Dance Revolution.
+Some more Chinese casino games and other gambling setups that can be played here are often found in arcades alongside the likes of Street Fighter, Tekken and Dance Dance Revolution.
 A lot of these are extremely similar to those found in western games arcades such as the coin-pushing games where you try to push coins off a ledge and exchange any coins/tokens you win for prizes.

 A slightly different and probably the most popular gambling game in arcades here is called “fishing master” (buyudashi 捕鱼大师in Chinese).
 This is a really simple game where you sit around a large screen with 5 other players and throw out nets to cash fish of various sizes.
 Trays of coins are purchased which are then fed into the machine, adding credits to the seat you’re in.
 These credits can then be used to improve/upgrade your net to make catching the fish easier.
 If you get lucky and manage to win, you can then cash out and exchange your coins in the game for real cash.